Brainwave Training: Reset Your Neurology and Stress Response

 Brainwave physiology is rarely talked about when it comes to your health.
 Yet, if your brainwave physiology is out of balance, it can increase your risk of stress, anxiety, depression, poor sleep, low energy, poor concentration, memory, and pain.

 Follow my top strategies to improve your brainwave function, reset your neurology and stress response, and increase your health.
 If you want to work with a functional health coach, I recommend this article with tips on how to find a great coach.
-At my clinic, we offer long-distance functional health coaching programs.
-For further support with your heart health and other goals, just reach out—our fantastic coaches are here to support your journey.
+On our website, we offer long-distance functional health coaching programs.
+For further support with your health goals, just reach out—our fantastic coaches are here to support your journey.